-With the continued high take-up rates of Microsoft Teams and Microsoft making some bold claims about how much market share they’re looking to take in the Unified Communications space, many businesses are wondering if Microsoft Teams is something they should seriously consider, either to replace their existing PBX/UC platform, or as successor to Skype for Business.
+With the continued high take-up rates of Microsoft Teams, many businesses are deploying Microsoft Teams as a replacement for their existing PBX/UC platform, or as successor to Skype for Business.

 However, Microsoft’s own call tariffs and services look relatively expensive and there are concerns about being able to smoothly transfer existing numbers across from existing phone service providers, so businesses need to find the best way to handle the transition.